wpendl99/.github/profile/webServers/internet/internet.md

 ```

-If I run traceroute again I might see a slightly different route since every connection through the internet.
-The ability to discover a route makes the internet resilient for connection devices failing or disappearing from the network.
+If I run traceroute again I might see a slightly different route since every connection through the internet is dynamically calculated.
+The ability to discover a route makes the internet resilient when network devices fail or disappear from the network.